23 of the Best Types of Orchids to Grow as Houseplants

-Orchids are fascinating plants with incredibly attractive flowers.
-The blooms appear in a myriad of colors, shapes, and patterns on plants with many different foliage types.
+Orchids are fascinating plants with flowers that appear in a myriad of colors, shapes, and patterns on plants with many different foliage types.

-And luckily for those of us without the luxury of having a greenhouse in our backyards, there are many different types of orchids that can be grown indoors as houseplants – making it entirely possible to find the one that is our perfect match!
+And luckily for those of us without the luxury of having a greenhouse in our backyards, there are many different types of orchids that can be grown as houseplants.

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.